Voice Recording Encryption

-Voice Recording Encryption is a feature that provides additional security on your Twilio Programmable Voice Recordings.
+Voice Recording Encryption provides additional security on your Twilio Programmable Voice Recordings.
 It allows you to encrypt your recordings with a public key.

 Today, by default, all Programmable Voice Recordings are encrypted at rest while stored in Twilio's cloud storage.
 With Voice Recording Encryption enabled, your recordings are encrypted with your public key as soon as the call ends, while the recording is within the Twilio infrastructure, and before it is in cloud storage.
 The recording remains in this encrypted state until you retrieve it, ensuring that the recording can only be accessed by you, the holder of the corresponding private key.